 Figure 50.
-Curved steel handrails located in stairwell located between floor five and floor three.(Source: Heritage 21, 09.03.16)
+Curved steel handrails located in stairwell located between floor five and floor three.
+Despite not achieving BCA Compliance, the existing handrails should be retained and reused on site.

 4.0 COMPARATIVE ANALYSIS

 The purpose of the following analysis is to examine the subject site in relation to other comparable places in order to gain an understanding of the place in terms of its rarity and/or representativeness.
 This section also examines the subject site in relation to the NSW Historical Themes as this also aids in understanding and assessing a place within the wider historic context.